 Contents

 - 4 Two Monuments for a Unique Visitor Experience

 - 5 A Visit Back in Time

 - 6 The Royal Residence: A Mecca of French History

-- 8-9 The Dungeon: From Dungeon Cells to the Medieval Garden
+- 8-9 The Keep: From Dungeon Cells to the Medieval Garden

-- 10 HistoPad® takes visitors back in time
+- 10 HistoPad[®] takes visitors back in time

 - 11 Events

 - 12 Tours and Programming: Individuals/Schools

 - 13 Tours and Programming: Groups

 - 14 Practical information

+- Immersive visit in 7 languages

+- Mecca of French history
-• 2 unique monuments:an

-century royal residence
+- 2 unique monuments:an 11th-century keep and a 15th- century royal residence

-11th century dungeon and a 15th
+Not to be missed

+- The dizzying climb up the keep

+- The underground

+- The iron cage

+- The panoramic view from the top of the new tower

+- Discovering the patio overlooking the Val de l'Indre

+Two monuments for a unique experience

+Twice as many stories

-The panoramic view from the top of the new tower Discovering the patio overlooking the Val de l'Indre Two monuments for a unique experience While Renaissance castles abound in the Loire Valley, medieval cities are much rarer.
-Loches houses one of the most beautiful fortified cities in France, with a remarkable infrastructure and dungeon, and dominates both the city and the pastoral Indre Valley.
+While Renaissance castles abound in the Loire Valley, medieval cities are much rarer.
+Loches has one of the most beautiful fortified cities in France, with a remarkable infrastructure and keep, and dominates both the town and the pastoral Indre Valley.
 This jewel of medieval architecture once welcomed Joan of Arc and Anne of Brittany, and it was home to the favourite and chief mistress of Charles VII, Agnes Sorel.

-In the landscape of Loire Valley castles, the 37-meter dungeon is an unusual structure.
-It is a master piece of eleventh-century military architecture and one of the best preserved of its kind in Europe.
+In the landscape of Loire Valley castles, the 37-metre keep is an unusual structure.
+It is a masterpiece of 11th-century military architecture and one of the best preserved of its kind in Europe.
 Its many painted and engraved inscriptions immerse visitors in prison life of the era.

 The site offers a unique tour that uses sound, visuals, and digital media to introduce visitors to important figures and architectural features.

-One site, two monuments The two monuments -- the residence and the dungeon -- are the property of the Indre and Loire departmental council and have been grouped together under a common designation: the Royal City.
+One site, two monuments The two monuments - the residence and the keep - are the property of the Indre and Loire departmental council and have been grouped together under a common designation: the Royal City.
 This name refers to the monuments' topography (a fortified city) and their history (royal, if we consider the number of sovereigns who passed through or resided in Loches in the late Middle Ages).
-A Visit Back in Time These attractive and varied interactive features deal with different themes -- iconic figures, how these spaces were used, architectural details, etc. -- and are designed for all our visitors.
+A Visit Back in Time The Royal City of Loches offers an interactive trail with sound booths, informational signage, videos, projections: fifteen areas (six in the residence and nine in the keep) have been staged and furnished to take visitors back in time, totalling nearly 700 m2 and suitable for all ages.
+These attractive and varied interactive features deal with different themes: iconic figures, how these spaces were used, architectural details and so on.
 An immersion in five centuries of history Visiting the Residence - The first floor of the residence is the main space that has been staged. - The visit emphasizes the different spaces through lighting, soundscapes, special furnishings (bed, platform, canopy), and multimedia (sound seating, projections).

-Visiting the Dungeon - The Round Tower and the Martelet Tower are the main spaces that have been staged. - Both theme-based spaces are introduced with special lighting, a lectern, and sound cues. - The visit includes multimedia (touch screens, sound cues) and hands-on activities (a chessboard).
-Mediation media FR/GB Access plan in 7 languages FR/EN/ DE/IT/ES/NL/RU
+Visiting the Keep - The Round Tower and the Martelet Tower are the main spaces that have been staged. - Both theme-based spaces are introduced with special lighting, a lectern, and sound cues. - The visit includes multimedia (touch screens, sound cues) and hands-on activities (a chessboard).
+Mediation media FR/GB Access plan in 7 languages FR/EN/DE/ IT/ES/NL/RU